Skip to main content

 Rule 3701-31-03 | Responsibilities of the licensor.

 (1) Initial license inspections.
-In accordance with paragraph (F) of this rule, the licensor shall inspect each public swimming pool in his jurisdiction to determine whether or not the public swimming pool is in compliance with Chapter 3749. of the Revised Code and this chapter prior to the issuance of an initial license.
-The licensor shall make the initial inspection within five days from the date of receipt of notification that the public swimming pool is ready for operation.
-For the purposes of this chapter, the licensor shall maintain a record of each inspection for a period of at least five years.
+In accordance with paragraph (F) of this rule, the licensor will inspect each public swimming pool in his jurisdiction to determine whether or not the public swimming pool is in compliance with Chapter 3749. of the Revised Code and this chapter prior to the issuance of an initial license.
+The licensor will make the initial inspection within five days from the date of receipt of notification that the public swimming pool is ready for operation.
+For the purposes of this chapter, the licensor will maintain a record of each inspection for a period of at least five years.

 As used in this paragraph: "Initial license" means a license issued for operation or maintenance of a public swimming pool or of a public swimming pool that is being opened for the first time or that is being reopened after the license for its operation or maintenance has been expired for more than one year or has been revoked.

 (3) License transfer.
 The licensor may allow the transfer of a license to operate a public swimming pool provided the licensor has received satisfactory evidence that the applicant has or will have the legal right to operate or maintain the public swimming pool.
-Licenses subject to current enforcement action shall not be transferred.
+Licenses subject to current enforcement action will not be transferred.

 (4) Denial, suspension, revocation.
-The licensor of the health district in which a public swimming pool is located may, in accordance with Chapter 119. of the Revised Code, refuse to grant a license or may suspend or revoke any license issued to any person for failure to comply with the requirements of Chapter 3749. of the Revised Code or this chapter.
+The licensor of the health district in which a public swimming pool is located may, in accordance with Chapter 119. of the Revised Code, refuse to grant a license or may suspend or revoke any license issued to any person for failure to comply with the obligations of Chapter 3749. of the Revised Code or this chapter.

 (D) License fee categories.
-Except as provided in paragraphs (D)(4) to (D)(6) of this rule, the license fee established by a licensor pursuant to section 3709.09 of the Revised Code for a public swimming pool shall be specified in accordance with the following categories:
+Except as provided in paragraphs (D)(4) to (D)(6) of this rule, the license fee established by a licensor pursuant to section 3709.09 of the Revised Code for a public swimming pool will be specified in accordance with the following categories:

 (1) Individual public swimming pools;